 How we protect your information

 We help people secure their future and protect the ones they love.
 As part of this purpose, cyber security is incorporated into our business practices upfront.
-MassMutual continuously invests in an Enterprise Information Risk Management Program consisting of written Information Technology Policies and Standards that are designed to safeguard the security, confidentiality, integrity, and availability of personal information in accordance with applicable laws and regulations.
+MassMutual continuously invests in an Enterprise Cyber Security Program consisting of written Information Technology Policies and Standards that are designed to safeguard the security, confidentiality, integrity, and availability of personal information in accordance with applicable laws and regulations.
 These measures were developed in accordance with leading industry guidelines and best practices.
 Our Program and our Standards provide a framework for managing risks associated with MassMutual’s information technology resources and mechanisms to identify, assess, and monitor risks to nonpublic personal information.

 We truly value the trusting relationships we have built and believe we need to continue to earn that trust every day, for new and existing clients.
 One of the ways we do that is by staying committed to protecting the information entrusted to us and continuously investing in that commitment.